 Contemporaneous has premiered more than 60 works, many of them large-scale pieces by emerging composers.
 Through its commissions and readiness to play challenging music, the ensemble encourages composers to take risks and defy constraints.
 Contemporaneous' debut album, Stream of Stars — Music of Dylan Mattingly (Innova Recordings), has been featured on radio programs around the world, including WNYC's “New Sounds” and WRTI's “Now is the Time.”

 Contemporaneous also leads participatory programs for public school students in the communities where the ensemble performs.
 These workshops are designed to instill a passion for new music and to convey the power of careful listening and meaningful expression through music.
-The ensemble has held residencies at the University of New Orleans and Williams College and is currently an ensemble-in-residence at Bard College, where the group was founded in 2010.
+The ensemble has held residencies at Simon's Rock College, the University of New Orleans, and Williams College and is currently an ensemble-in-residence at Bard College, where the group was founded in 2010.

 Contemporaneous is a federally tax-exempt not-for-profit organization, supported by a dedicated community of listeners.
 Read more at contemporaneous.org.